We're pleased to announce that 5% of all book proceeds goes toward helping the Indigenous Institute organization. [More details]

 In their first collaboration, America Invades, Christopher Kelly and Stuart Laycock toured the globe to find every country Americans have been militarily involved in.
 Now they’ve turned their sights inward, to America itself.
 In this fascinating, fact-filled book, America Invaded, they explore and explain some of the confrontations—between imperialist nations, between settlers and Native Americans, and sometimes between neighbors arguing over a border—that occurred throughout each of the fifty states since European explorers first set foot in the “New World.”

-PRE-ORDER your copy of America Invaded today and start planning your trek across the US to visit each historical monument and discover little known facts uncovered by Kelly and Laycock–with maps, locations, and points of interest to help you along the way.
-Expected shipping in mid August.
+Order your copy of America Invaded today and start planning your trek across the US to visit each historical monument and discover little known facts uncovered by Kelly and Laycock–with maps, locations, and points of interest to help you along the way.